Marion, Illinois: Air service

 Veterans Airport of Southern Illinois, formerly Williamson County Regional Airport, serves the area and is located at the extreme western edge of the city.
-Cape Air provides daily passenger flights to St. Louis-Lambert International Airport and Nashville International Airport.
+Contour Airlines provides daily passenger flights to O'Hare International Airport in Chicago.

 Rail service

 Both the Union Pacific and Burlington Northern railroads have lines running through the city.
 Local service from those lines is provided by the Crab Orchard and Egyptian Railroad headquartered in Marion.
 Amtrak passenger rail service is available at Carbondale, 16 mi west of Marion.

+Bus service

+Rides Mass Transit District operates fixed-route and demand-response transit services in Marion and Southern Illinois.
+The Bill Jung Transfer Center serves as the primary location for bus services and serves South Central Transit.
+Greyhound Lines buses are no longer based out of Marion, Illinois.
+The nearest terminal is Carbondale.